-5. The color brown with a short cardigan and a belt over the tank top… with jeans featuring some sort of glittery design.
+5. The color brown was IT.
+Also high fashion: Short cardigans with belts worn over the tank top… with jeans featuring some sort of glittery design.

-7. Button-downs.
+7. Fitted button-downs.
 Like the kind men wear to work.

-8. Shirts that fully exposed your boobs with some sort of fun pattern on them from Forever 21.
+8. The going out top!
+(AKA shirts that fully exposed your boobs with some sort of fun pattern on them usually from Forever 21)

 9. And dresses that exposed your boobs with no pattern.
 There were so many BOOBS in the late 2000s.
 It was literally all about BOOBS.

 My boobs don’t do this anymore.
 They’re divorced now lol.